-Elected members will maintain a clear separation between their personal interests and their duties as elected members in order to ensure that they are free from bias (whether real or perceived).
+Community Board members will maintain a clear separation between their personal interests and their duties as Board members in order to ensure that they are free from a conflict of interest (whether real or perceived).
 Members therefore must familiarise themselves with the provisions of the Local Authorities (Members' Interests) Act 1968 (LAMIA).

-Members will not participate in any Council discussion or vote on any matter in which they have a pecuniary or non-pecuniary interest, other than an interest in common with the public.
-This rule also applies where the member's spouse/partner has a conflict of interest, such as through a contract with the Council.
-Members shall make a declaration of interest as soon as practicable after becoming aware of any such interests.
+Members will not participate in any Community Board discussion or vote on any matter in which they have a pecuniary interest, other than an interest in common with the general public.
+This rule also applies where the member's spouse/partner has a pecuniary interest, such as through a contract with the Council.
+Board members shall make a declaration of interest as soon as practicable after becoming aware of any such interests.

-If a member is in any doubt as to whether or not a particular course of action (including a decision to take no action) raises a conflict of interest, then the member should seek guidance from the Chief Executive immediately.
-Members may also contact the Office of the Auditor-General for guidance as to whether they have a pecuniary or non-pecuniary interest, and if so, may seek an exemption to allow that member to participate or vote on a particular issue.
+If a Board member is in any doubt as to whether or not a particular course of action (including a decision to take no action) raises a conflict of interest, then the member should seek guidance from the Chief Executive immediately.
+Members may also contact the Office of the Auditor General for guidance as to whether they have a pecuniary interest, and if so, may seek an exemption to allow that member to participate or vote on a particular issue in which they may have a pecuniary interest.
 The latter must be done before the discussion or vote.

-Please note: Failure to observe the requirements of the LAMIA could potentially invalidate the decision made, or the action taken, by the Council.
-Failure to observe these requirements could also leave the elected member open to prosecution.
-In the event of a conviction, elected members can be ousted from office.
+Please note: Failure to observe the requirements of the LAMIA could potentially invalidate a decision made, or the action taken, by the Community Board.
+Failure to observe these requirements could also leave the Board member open to prosecution.
+In the event of a conviction, Board members can be ousted from office.